flexcompute/tidy3d/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature for tidy3d
 title: ''
-labels: ''
+labels: feature
 assignees: ''

 ---